bc3LC/medusa/paper/paper.md

 `medusa` facilitates distributional impact analyses through an overnight-effect microsimulation model, leveraging microdata from the Household Budget Survey (HBS), a standardized and comprehensive dataset available across EU countries [@eurostat2003].
 The HBS offers detailed insights into household consumption patterns and socioeconomic characteristics at both household and individual levels, allowing for highly granular analysis.
 This enables the integration of an intersectional approach[^1] considering factors such as class, gender, and race, and provides more robust and nuanced results for assessing policy impacts on diverse population groups.

-[^1]: Intersectionality refers to the fact that the privileges or oppression of each individual depend on the multiple social categories to which he or she belongs, which are social constructs and can change over time ([@cho2013]; [@crenshaw1994, @davis1983, @djoudi2016, @kaijser2014]).
-Intersectionality is therefore also a tool for analysing the articulation of different socio-economic categories (e.g. class, gender, race, etc.) rather than considering them as independent forms of power relations (Colombo & Rebughini, 2016).
+[^1]: Intersectionality refers to the fact that the privileges or oppression of each individual depend on the multiple social categories to which he or she belongs, which are social constructs and can change over time ([@cho2013; @crenshaw1994; @davis1983; @djoudi2016; @kaijser2014]).
+Intersectionality is therefore also a tool for analysing the articulation of different socio-economic categories (e.g. class, gender, race, etc.) rather than considering them as independent forms of power relations [@colombo2016].

 The results derived from the model are presented as the relative impact ($\%$) on total equivalent consumption expenditure[^2].
 The relative impact, $\Delta e_h^s$, shows the additional cost that household $h$ would assume in a proposed scenario $s$ in relative terms ($\%$), compared to the initial household expenditure.
 It is calculated as: